WCSCourses/Human_Gut_Microbiome_Metagenomics_2026/course_modules_2026/Module1_Data download_QC_and_decontamination/Module1_Practical.md

 3. Are there still any warnings in the FastQC report?
 ---
 ---
-## Exercise 6 — Remove host DNA contamination and evaluate the reads
+## Exercise 6 — Remove host DNA contamination (human reads) and evaluate the reads
-Build the Bowtie2 index for the host genome.
+Build the Bowtie2 index for the human reference genome.
 ```bash
 bowtie2-build hg38.fa hg38_index
 ```